Lancelot Threlkeld: The Awabakal Scriptures

 Threlkeld worked in association with Biraban to translate, conceptualise and write various Christian religious texts.
 Threlkeld published a book describing the Awabakal language: An Australian Grammar, comprehending the Principles and Natural Rules of the Language, as spoken by the Aborigines, in the vicinity of Hunter's river, Lake Macquarie, New South Wales.
-This was followed in 1836 by An Australian Spelling Book in the Language spoken by the Aborigines.
+In 1836, he published An Australian Spelling Book in the Language spoken by the Aborigines.
 Threlkeld described the translation process with Biraban as follows: "Thrice I wrote [the Gospel of Luke], and he and I went through it sentence by sentence as we proceeded.
 McGill spoke the English language fluently."
 The objective of Threlkeld was to create a linguistic record "before the speakers themselves become totally extinct," as a means of "scientific inquiry" and "ethnographical pursuits".
 Threlkeld began translating the New Testament into the Hunter's River Aboriginal language, but realising in 1842 that his mission was achieving little success, Threlkeld ceased his linguistic work.
 Threlkeld later resumed working on publications of the Awabakal language, publishing A Key to the Structure of the Aboriginal Language (1850) and was working on a translation of the four Gospels at the time of his sudden death on 10 October 1859.